mozilla/overscripted/README.md

 - You can ask for help and discuss your ideas on gitter.
 Click [here](https://gitter.im/overscripted-discuss/community) to join !

+- When you open an issue and work on a Pull Request relating to the same, add "WIP" in the title of the PR.
+"WIP" is work in progress.
+When your PR is ready for review remove the WIP tag.
+You can also request feedback on specific things while it's still a WIP.

 - Please reference your issues on a PR so that they link and autoclose.
 Refer to [this](https://help.github.com/en/articles/closing-issues-using-keywords)

 - If your OS is Ubuntu and you have trouble installing spark with conda.
 Refer to this [link](https://datawookie.netlify.com/blog/2017/07/installing-spark-on-ubuntu/).